MarkWme/blog/content/post/2017-01-17-going-serverless-with-azure-functions-and-documentdb-part-1.md

 * **run.csx** is a C# script file which is where we will write our code.
 * **function.json** provides some configuration information for our function, including details of its inputs and outputs.

 At this point, you have a fully working Azure Function.
 It's a timer function and it's configured to fire every five minutes.
 If you click the **Run** button at the top of the code panel, the function will run.
 Nothing will happen, but if you click **Logs** near the top right, you'll get a log panel appear at the bottom and in there you should see something like:

-{{< highlight systemd >}}
-    2017-01-17T11:25:00.013 Function started (Id=de84439b-b897-4890-8803-4ecfd59a670d)
-    2017-01-17T11:25:00.013 C# Timer trigger function executed at: 1/17/2017 11:25:00 AM 2017-01-17T11:25:00.013 Function completed (Success, Id=de84439b-b897-4890-8803-4ecfd59a670d)
-{{< / highlight >}}
+{{< highlight >}} 2017-01-17T11:25:00.013 Function started (Id=de84439b-b897-4890-8803-4ecfd59a670d) 2017-01-17T11:25:00.013 C# Timer trigger function executed at: 1/17/2017 11:25:00 AM 2017-01-17T11:25:00.013 Function completed (Success, Id=de84439b-b897-4890-8803-4ecfd59a670d) {{< / highlight >}}

 The second line in the log entry is the one that's written out by our function.
 So, let's get this function doing something more interesting than just writing to a log.

 ### 3. Modify the Function Configuration

 There are two things we want to modify.
 First, we don't want this to run every 5 minutes.
 Instead, we want this to run hourly.
 Second, we need to output the results of the function to an Azure Storage queue.